thinkful-ei-firefly/DSA-Arrays-F-A/drills.md

 length: 6   ->  There are 6 number
 capacity: 12  ->  Each time that is over capacity, it should be triple of the size of memory allocated. memory address: 3 ->  After resize capacity the pointer is moving to current pointer + the last capacity.

+3. What is the length, capacity, and address of your array?
+Explain the result of your program after adding the new lines of code.

+ length: 3, -> length is decreased each time we call pop method.
+ capacity: 12, -> pop method does not change capacity.
+ address: 3 -> pop method does not change address.